Tailbone (Coccyx) Pain

 We Treat Tailbone Pain Without Drugs or Surgery

 The tailbone (coccyx) is vulnerable to direct and often repeated traumas that can begin early in life.
-A fall onto the buttocks while walking, climbing, skating or during other athletic activities can cause direct blows that injure this delicate area.
-Repetitive traumas to the coccyx can occur from prolonged periods of sitting at work, bicycle or horseback riding or similar.
+A fall onto the buttocks while walking, climbing, skating, or during other athletic activities can cause direct blows that injure this delicate area.
+Repetitive traumas to the coccyx can occur from prolonged periods of sitting at work, bicycle or horseback riding, or similar activities.
 Car accidents and a difficult childbirth are also frequent causes of tailbone injuries.

 With an early focus on pelvic pain and dysfunction, Clear Passage®️ therapists have successfully treated coccyx pain since 1989.
 Our therapy is conservative and designed to relieve the pain permanently, without the risks of surgery or the need for pain medications.
 Studies published in peer-reviewed U.S. and international medical journals attest to our success in this area.